tangentsoft/pidp8i/doc/os8-run.md

 Command Decoder.
 * run `PAL8` with either a 3 argument form that produces a listing file, or a 2 argument form that does not.
-* run 'BUILD' with arbitrarily complex configuration scripts, including the `BUILD` of a system head that inputs `OS8.BN` and `CD.BN`.
+* run `BUILD` with arbitrarily complex configuration scripts, including the `BUILD` of a system head that inputs `OS8.BN` and `CD.BN`.
 * configure the `tti`, `rx`, `td`, and `dt` devices at run time to allow shifting between otherwise incompatible configurations of SIMH and OS/8